MichaelTien8901/CarND-Semantic-Segmentation/README.md

        cd CarND-Semantic-Sementation
        jupyter notebook

     * Now use browser to open 127.0.0.1:8888 for jupyter notebook.
-We can then use it to editor python files.
+We can then use it to edit files.
-    * Run program.
-In another terminal, ssh -i "carnd1.pem" ubuntu@ec2-xxx-xxx-xxx-xxx.us-west-1.compute.amazonaws.com
+    * Run program in another terminal, ssh -i "carnd1.pem" ubuntu@ec2-xxx-xxx-xxx-xxx.us-west-1.compute.amazonaws.com

       cd CarND-Semantic-Sementation